 - Create a five-year plan using prioritized listings

 - Instruct a municipal employee on how to update the software

 - Help the highway department in other roles as time permits

-- Complete an evaluation report to the Cornell Local Roads Program to suggest improvements to the program and summarize their experience
+- Complete an evaluation report to the New York State LTAP Center - Cornell Local Roads Program to suggest improvements to the program and summarize their experience

 - Student Interns are hired by the municipality and are subject to any rules or procedures of the municipality.
 Hours of employment are the same as the hours of any other summer employee of the department whether the agency works a five-day or four-day work week during the summer.

 - Interns must possess a valid drivers license